packerliu/network-query-engine-examples/network-schema.md

 </td>
 </tr>
 <tr>
-<td colspan="2" valign="top"><strong>adjRibInPre</strong></td>
+<td colspan="2" valign="top"><strong>adjRibInPost</strong></td>
 <td valign="top"><a href="#afisafineighboradjrib">AfiSafiNeighborAdjRib</a></td>
 <td>

- Per-neighbor table containing the NLRI updates received from the neighbor before any local input policy rules or filters have been applied.
-This can be considered the "raw" updates from the neighbor.
+ This is a per-neighbor table containing the routes received from the neighbor that are eligible for best-path selection after local input policy rules have been applied.
+Note that on some platforms, these routes may not show import policy modifications.

 </td>
 </tr>